calraijintaiko/caltaiko/GETTING_STARTED.md

 The Model-View-Controller pattern is at the heart of how Rails operates.
 You can find a better explanation [here](http://betterexplained.com/articles/intermediate-rails-understanding-models-views-and-controllers/), but the general idea is that every url route maps to a specific method of a Controller, and each Controller method (usually, if it's a get not a post) has a corresponding view.
 When the controller method is called, it gets the data it needs by calling methods from the model and storing it as an instance variable, where it can be accessed by the view.

+**Controllers** pass the needed data from the model to the view by storing it as instance variables.
+Every (public) controller method has a corresponding route; if it is a GET route it has a corresponding view as well.

 **Models** should handle all of the "business logic" of figuring out how to get certain information.
 They will be the ones querying the database and reformatting data to fit the controller's needs.
 They also handle things like input validation and slug generation.

 **Views** are the templates that build up the actual display users see.
 They should handle only formatting and view logic, ie "show this only if user logged in" or "display all members like this" kind of stuff.
 Though you can write ruby code in views, any kind of data-manipulation should be handled in the model.